Untitled Header Image

 • “Describe your favorite scene in . . .”

-Exams may be oral or written (depending on ability or age level) for subjects that have been readings.
+Exams may be oral, drawn or written (depending on ability or age level) for subjects that have been readings.
 For subjects of skill (Swedish Drill, handicraft, drawing, recitation, singing, etc.) the exams involve showing or demonstrating the skill level they have achieved.
 They are a NO-PRESSURE time to celebrate what has been learned so far.
 Exams do not determine anything about the child's future in our co-op.
 Exams are scheduled at the end of each term (We will follow a schedule with three 12-week terms, or trimesters).
 Traditionally, the exams should take place over several days or a week as a substitute for each subject’s scheduled lesson, but in our co-op setting, we will slightly modify this plan to fit our 2-day a week schedule.
-Most of the exams will happen on Tuesday of the 12th week of each term, and some skill work will be presented at the Christmas and Spring Community Program Days.
+Most of the exams will happen at the end of each term, and some skill work will be presented at the Showcase.